The Lane Community College Foundation is seeking nominations for the 2015 Distinguished Alumni Awards.

 At Lane Community College, we are proud of every student.
 The Distinguished Alumni Awards give us an opportunity to profile students who have gone on to make a difference in their communities, and who have remembered the college along the way.

-The 2014 Distinguished Alumni Awards will be presented at Lane Community College's 50th Anniversary Celebration in October 2014.
+The 2015 Distinguished Alumni Awards will be presented in August 2015.

 Nominations for consideration for 2015 are due by June 30, 2015

 2014 Awardees (As a tribute to Lane's 50th Anniversary we honored an alum from each decade)

 Bill Dwyer has a long history of service to our community and our state.
 He has served as an Oregon State Representative, an Oregon State Senator, and also as a Lane County Commissioner.

 Commissioner Dwyer moved with his wife and children to Eugene in 1965, just one year after the bond establishing the college was passed in 1964.
 He recalls the early days of Lane Comminuty College, when classes were held on Monroe Street in Eugene.